Eyon42/MemeDAO/README.md

 - Add one comment per person mechanism
 - Review how the FollowerTier relationship is stored.
 Current approach is most likely flawed.
 Should include the FollowNFT.
 - Replace some contracts with interfaces on imports
+- Add check for memebership while commenting request-post.
+- Create mechanism for composing modules
+- Implement onlyMemeber modifier for ProfileHolder.
+- Add option to set membership cost in ProfileHolder
+- Proxy the ProfileHolder

 ### To-Learn
 - How to use docker.
 We ended up just yeeting it, after wastign some time with it.